AM37457837/MarkovCrossValidation/README.md

 • Obtains the FASTA sequences of the bins in the tsv file
 • Segregates the bins into 'bound' and 'unbound' groups based on the TF of interest
 • Randomly divides the bins into 'k' buckets such that each bucket gets roughly equal number of bins
-• List which contains all possible 'm+1 mers'
+• Lists which contains all possible 'm+1 mers'
-• Counting all the occurences of m+1 mers in the bins
+• Counts all the occurences of m+1 mers in the bins
-• Building the Transition Probability Matrix
+• Builds the Transition Probability Matrix
-• Training the model on k-1 buckets and using the remaining 1 for cross-validation
+• Trains the model on k-1 buckets and uses the remaining 1 for cross-validation
-• Constructing the ROC and Precision-Recall Curves for all 'k' folds
+• Constructs the ROC and Precision-Recall Curves for all 'k' folds

 ## 7. Outputs
  --Console: Bin counts, fold progress, total execution time .